pishty1/PolyMarketAnalysis/README.md

 - `infrastructure/`
     - `helm/`: Values files for Helm charts (Kafka, Postgres, Prometheus).
     - `k8s/`: Kubernetes manifests for deployments, services, and the Flink Operator.
-    - `scripts/`: Helper scripts for bootstrapping and building.
-- `Makefile`: Entry point for common development tasks.
+- `Tiltfile`: Configuration for local development with Tilt.

 ## Prerequisites